JoseCervantes22/CalHR-ChatBot/README.md

 1. Navigate to the Azure home page (https://portal.azure.com).
 2. In the navigation panel on the left, select "All Services."
 3. In the list of services, type "Azure Open AI" in the search bar and select it.
-4. We select create.
+4. Select create.
 5. Fill in the details in the form:
    - Subscription: Enter your subscription name.
    - Resource group: Select your resource group.
    - Location: Choose the geographic region where you want to host the resource.
    - Name: Enter a unique name for your Azure Open AI.
-   - Pricing tier: We select Standerd S0.
+   - Pricing tier: Select Standerd S0.
-6. In the next step, we select all networks, including the internet, can access this resource.
+6. In the next step, select all networks, including the internet, can access this resource.
 7. Finally, review and submit.

 ### Config Power Automate